Astoria Center of Israel

-The Astoria Center of Israel (1925–26) is a historic synagogue in Astoria, Queens, New York City, listed on the New York State Register of Historic Places and the National Register of Historic Places.
+The Astoria Center of Israel is a Conservative Jewish synagogue located at 27-35 Crescent Street, Astoria, Queens, New York City, New York, United States.

+The congregation's forbears date from the 1880s.
+Completed in 1926, the Classical Revival historic building was listed on the New York State Register of Historic Places and the National Register of Historic Places in October 2009.

 Design

 The Astoria Center was designed by architect Louis Allen Abramson as one of the earliest synagogues in Queens.
 The building features a brick façade, two stories tall, and five bays wide.
 The trim is cast stone, and features double-height Ionic piers flanking round-arched windows.
 The piers support an entablature and are topped by a balustrade.
 Its round-arched entrance is topped with a cartouche, within which is inscribed a Star of David.

 Among the synagogue's features is a set of murals by French artist Louis Pierre Rigal, added a few years after the building was completed.

 History

 The roots of the Astoria Center of Israel can be traced back to Jewish congregation Mishkan Israel, begun sometime in the 1880s, constructing a building in 1906.
 In 1921 that congregation built a Talmud Torah next to its first building, where education could "implant in our children a love and reverence for our noble tradition."
 That education building later became the home of the Astoria Center of Israel, with the original Mishkan Israel building later destroyed in a fire.

 In 1926, efforts were begun to enlarge the building that housed the new Astoria Center of Israel, and by 1929 ACI "had become a fully operational 'Center' of Jewish life in Queens."
 It was added to the National and State Registers of Historic Places in 2009.